JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

   If **NAH**: Drop the `test_merge` branch with:
     `git checkout master && git branch -d test_merge`

+   > 💭 So, basically… and precisely, if a feature branch is rebased before attempting a merge, the developer can handle potential merge conflicts before they would arise in a direct merge of feature into the master branch.
+This proactive approach results in an optimal state for submitting a pull request.
+Maintainers will appreciate this when reviewing the PR, as it makes the specific changes clear and maintains a clean commit history. - JKC

 ### The Savepoint Pattern
 The following, also conceptualized by **Sam Livingston-Gray**, is the _Savepoint Pattern_.